May 12

 Car Detailing: What Should I Be Using?

 Detailing your car is one of the most effective ways to maintain its value.
 In the auto world, “detailing” refers to the meticulous process of cleaning and restoring a vehicle to keep it in the best condition possible.
-This often involves washing, waxing, buffing, and painting a vehicle’s exterior, while also freshening up the interior surfaces by vacuuming, disinfecting, and polishing.
-With a consistent detailing schedule, you can increase the value of your vehicle substantially.
+This often involves washing, waxing, buffing, and painting a vehicle’s exterior while freshening interior surfaces by vacuuming, disinfecting, and polishing.
+With a consistent detailing schedule, you can substantially increase your vehicle’s value.

-If you’re a hands-on person or want to save money by doing your own car detailing, you may be wondering where to start.
-Luckily, our team here at Huffines Chevrolet Lewisville has put together this guide listing the best products and tools you can use to detail your own vehicle, followed by some helpful tips as you navigate the detailing process.
+If you’re hands-on or want to save money by car detailing, you may wonder where to start.
+Luckily, our team here at Huffines Chevrolet Lewisville has compiled this guide listing the best products and tools you can use to detail your own vehicle, followed by some helpful tips as you navigate the detailing process.

 What Products Should You Use To Detail a Car?

-Detailing your vehicle is an important part of being a car owner because it maintains the value of your investment.
-If you’re planning on eventually selling or trading in your car, you want to make sure you get as much money for it as possible, which can go toward your next purchase.
+Detailing your vehicle is an essential part of car ownership because it maintains the value of your investment.
+If you plan on eventually selling or trading in your car, you want to make sure you get as much money for it as possible, which can go toward your next purchase.

-Just like you have to take your car in for mechanical maintenance on a regular basis to avoid future complications, the same goes for detailing.
+Just like you must regularly take your car in for mechanical maintenance to avoid future complications, the same goes for detailing.
 If you neglect to detail your vehicle over its lifespan, evidence of deterioration can be much more noticeable in its interior and exterior features.

 What Products Should You Use To Detail a Car?